Jo Twist, BBC & SVH Forewords

 This needs support and nurturing.
 It also needs to be inspiring and relevant.

-To that end, it will be interesting to see what former journalist Dan Gillmor‘s newly announced non-profit Center for Citizen Media achieves in the coming year.
+To that end, it will be interesting to see what former journalist Dan GillmorA?a??E?s newly announced non-profit Center for Citizen Media achieves in the coming year.

 “We need a thriving media and journalism ecosystem,” Mr Gillmor says on his blog.

-“We need what big institutions do so well, but we also need the bottom-up - or, more accurately, edge-in - knowledge and ideas of what I‘ve called the ‘former audience‘ that has become a vital part of the system.
+“We need what big institutions do so well, but we also need the bottom-up – or, more accurately, edge-in – knowledge and ideas of what IA?a??E?ve called the A?a??E?former audienceA?a??E? that has become a vital part of the system.

-“I‘m also anxious to see that it‘s done honourably and in a way that helps foster a truly informed citizenry.”
+“IA?a??E?m also anxious to see that itA?a??E?s done honourably and in a way that helps foster a truly informed citizenry.”

 The next 12 months should make an interesting year.